Chicago Medical Malpractice Attorneys

 Medical Malpractice and Medical Negligence FAQs

-Below are some frequently asked questions and answers provided by our medical malpractice (medical negligence) attorneys.
-The Chicago law firm of Steinberg Goodman & Kalish is prepared to take your case; contact us today and we will be happy to answer your questions and concerns.
+In the aftermath of a medical mistake that causes harm, patients often don’t know where to turn or how to get the help they need.
+Below are some questions frequently asked of our medical malpractice team at the Chicago law firm of Steinberg Goodman & Kalish.
+Our attorneys are prepared to take your case and advocate on your behalf; contact us today and we will be happy to answer your questions and concerns.

-Q: Is there a time limit for filing a medical malpractice claim?
+Q: What is the time limit for filing a medical malpractice claim